oneminch/Notes/APIs.md

 - Representational State Transfer
     - Defines a set of constraints to be used for creating web services.
     - Use HTTP methods like GET, POST, PUT, and DELETE to perform operations on resources identified by URIs.
-- **REST API**s are a way of accessing web services in a simple and flexible way without having any processing.
+- Allow accessing web services in a simple and flexible way without having any processing.
     - Resource-based and stateless
+        - Resources are defined using nouns. e.g., `/users`
 - Ideal for web servers
 - Benefits
     - Standardization